NaynaJahan/Performance-Analysis-in-NBA-Draft/README.md

     <img src="https://img.shields.io/badge/CCDS-Project%20template-328F97?logo=cookiecutter" />
 </a>

 End-to-end workflow to predict whether a player will be drafted using detailed player statistics, including box score metrics (points, assists, rebounds, blocks), advanced efficiency measures (offensive/defensive ratings, usage rate, shooting percentages), and contextual features (team, conference, year, height).
-The target variable is whether a player was drafted (binary outcome), with the dataset being highly imbalanced since only a small fraction of players make it to the draft..
+The target variable is whether a player was drafted (binary outcome), with the dataset being highly imbalanced since only a small fraction of players make it to the draft.
 The repo contains four experiment notebooks (Exp-0 … Exp-3), saved model artefacts under models/, and utilities in src/amla_at1.

 -----